Sathiradissanayaka45/fake-review-detector/README.md

 ![Textual diagram](./assests/textual.PNG)

+**Key Research Questions:**
+- Why do traditional methods fail to detect fake reviews effectively?
+- What is the impact of sentiment-rating mismatches in detection?

+**Process Flow:**
+1. Preprocess review text using NLP techniques
+2. Extract linguistic and semantic features
+3. Compute readability metrics to identify robotic writing
+4. Detect mismatches between text sentiment and numeric ratings
+5. Train and evaluate machine learning models

 ### 2. Fake Reviewer Detection System (Jayawardhana R.A.D.G.S)

 This component focuses on detecting fake reviewers by analyzing behavioral patterns and metadata.
 The system: